myselfswastikmishra/TechTribe-final/README.md

 3.  **The Backend Logic (Server Action): `src/app/contact/actions.ts`**
     *   This file is the backend brain for the contact form.
 It has the `'use server'` directive.
     *   **`sendDirectMessage` function:** This function receives the form data.
-    *   **Getting the Webhook URL:** The code securely accesses the `DISCORD_WEBHOOK_URL` from the environment variables, which you configure in your `.env` file or hosting provider's settings.
-If it's not found, the function returns an error.
+    *   **Getting the Webhook URL:** The code uses a fallback system.
+It first checks for `process.env.DISCORD_WEBHOOK_URL`.
+If it's available, it uses it.
+If not, it falls back to a hardcoded URL, allowing it to work out-of-the-box.
     *   **Formatting the Message:** It formats the form data into a clean, readable message for Discord.
 It uses the `customSubject` value if the subject is "other".
-    *   **Communicating with the Webhook:** It uses `fetch` to send a `POST` request to your Discord webhook URL.
+    *   **Communicating with the Webhook:** It uses `fetch` to send a `POST` request to the determined Discord webhook URL.
     *   **Returning the Result:** It returns `{ success: true }` or `{ success: false }` to the frontend, along with a helpful message.

 4.  **Displaying the Result (Back to the Frontend)**
     *   Back in `ContactFormWrapper.tsx`, the `result` from the server is checked.
     *   If `result.success` is `true`, a success toast notification is displayed, and the form is cleared.
-    *   If `result.success` is `false`, an error toast is displayed with the specific message from the server (e.g., "The server is not configured to send notifications.").
+    *   If `result.success` is `false`, an error toast is displayed with the specific message from the server (e.g., "The webhook URL may be invalid or missing permissions.").

 ---